webmasterdevlin/redux-asp-kubernetes-demo/README.md

-## ASP.NET Core web application React.js and Redux in Kubernetes
+# ASP.NET Core web application React.js and Redux in Kubernetes

+## Basic Terminologies

+### Deployments

+- a template or a blueprint for creating pods (where container lives)
+- you describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.

+### Services

+- IP addresses for pods
+- an abstract way to expose an application running on a set of Pods as a network service.

+### Ingress

+- Replaces IP addresses with readable domain names
+- an API object that manages external access to the services in a cluster, typically HTTP.
+- Ingress may provide load balancing, SSL termination and name-based virtual hosting.

+### ConfigMap

+- a ConfigMap is an API object used to store non-confidential data in key-value pairs.

+### Secrets

+- a Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.

+## To start

 - terminal must be in admin level to run minikube

-## Basic Terminologies

-- Deployments: a template or a blueprint for creating pods (where container lives)
-- Services: IP addresses for pods
-- Ingress: Replaces IP address
-- ConfigMap: A ConfigMap is an API object used to store non-confidential data in key-value pairs.
-- Secrets: A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.

-Choose HyperV (for Windows), Hyperkit (for MacOS), Virtualbox (for Linux)
+- choose HyperV (for Windows), Hyperkit (for MacOS), Virtualbox (for Linux)

 ```zsh
 $ minikube config set driver {hyperv|hyperkit|virtualbox}